Guide

 Forecast sales more accurately

-For example, if a large sample of data shows that 20% of qualified leads request a callback and 40% of those convert into paying customers, you can project sales based on your pool of qualified leads.
-Additionally, this insight helps you determine how much you can invest in lead acquisition while still generating positive returns.
+Here’s how it works: if 20% of qualified leads request callbacks and 40% of those convert to customers, you can project sales based on your lead pool.
+This insight also helps you determine optimal spending on lead acquisition while maintaining profitability.

 Drive business growth